-Notwithstanding the above, the ECL requirement for credit facilities estimated as at 31 December 2020 continues to be lower than the provisions required as per CBK instructions.
-In accordance with Group accounting policy, the higher amount, being the provision required as per CBK instructions, is therefore recognized as the provision requirement for credit losses on credit facilities.
+Notwithstanding the above, the ECL requirement for credit facilities estimated as at 31 December 2021 continues to be lower than the provisions required as per CBK instructions.
+Accordingly, in accordance with Group accounting policy, the higher amount, being the provision required as per CBK instructions, is therefore recognized as the provision requirement for credit losses on credit facilities.